 Peruvian Highland: Peruvian Highland fleece makes durable yarn that absorbs dye particularly well.
 It is especially valued for felting, and for gorgeous garments and accessories, such as bags and slippers.

 Animal fibers for crochet and knitting yarns

-Mohair is a luxurious yarn, made from the coat of the Angora goat.
+Mohair also known as the "diamond fiber" is a luxurious yarn, made from the coat of the Angora goat.
 It is a glossy, silky fiber, notable for its distinctive fuzzy halo.
-It has superb dye absorption properties - think, all the colors of a splendid rainbow when it comes to mohair shades!
+Mohair brings a stretch and sheen and has superb dye absorption properties - think, all the colors of a splendid rainbow when it comes to mohair shades!
 Or elegant softly blended ombrés!

 Soft yak hair is very similar to cashmere (soft, soft, soft!).
 With a downy, velvety feel, it is often blended with other fibers to add a touch of sumptuous luxury.